 Your marriage hasn’t been good for years.
 Your spouse has been distant.
-Your sex life is non-existent.
+What’s worse, your sex life is non-existent.
 You’ve tried everything you can think of to make things better: marriage counseling, couples retreats, “date nights.”
 Nothing has worked.
-After agonizing about what to do for what seems like forever, you finally decided you’re getting divorced … and NOW your spouse wants to work on your marriage!
+After agonizing about what to do for what seems like forever, you finally decided you’re getting divorced.
+But NOW your spouse wants to work on your marriage!

 What’s up with that?!!!

 It’s no secret that human beings always seem to want what they can’t have.
 At the same time, nothing is more maddening than having spent years trying to get your spouse’s attention, only to finally succeed once you have given up trying and are actually getting divorced.